As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 Updated at 6:52 p.m.
 ET

-The U.S. health care system is trying to be ready for possible outbreaks, after the Centers for Disease Control and Prevention warned communities Wednesday to prepare for the kind of spread now being seen in Iran, Italy, South Korea and other areas outside the virus's epicenter in China.
+The U.S. health care system is trying to be ready for possible outbreaks, after the Centers for Disease Control and Prevention warned communities this week to prepare for the kind of spread now being seen in Iran, Italy, South Korea and other areas outside the virus's epicenter in China.

 The CDC notes there are only 15 confirmed cases of the new coronavirus in the United States, plus 45 more cases among Americans who were brought home from the Diamond Princess cruise ship or via flights from Asia arranged by the U.S. State Department.
 All but a couple of those total cases in the U.S. are travel-related; there are no signs, so far, that the virus has spread beyond that.